 Water exemption permits are allowed under Stage 1 and Stage 2 water restrictions.

-If you have planted a new lawn during sprinkling regulations (June 1 – September 30) and the lawn has not yet established, you can request a temporary water exemption permit from the City.
+If you have planted a new lawn during summer outdoor water restrictioins (May 15 - October 15) and the lawn has not yet established, you can request a temporary water exemption permit from the City.

-- Apply online with the Water Exemption Permit Application
+- Download and complete the Water Exemption Permit Application

 - Permits are valid for only three weeks (21 days) from the permit issue date